 16. Kids Clubs

-Children under three (3) years of age are welcome to use the Kids Club facilities under the direct supervision of their parent/legal guardian.
-To attend the Kids Clubs without a parent/legal guardian, children need to be three (3) years of age or over and toilet trained.
+Children under two (2) years of age are welcome to use the Kids Club facilities under the direct supervision of their parent/legal guardian.
+To attend the Kids Clubs without a parent/legal guardian, children need to be two (2) years of age or over and toilet trained.

-Use of the Kids Clubs requires daily registration and entry is on a first-come-first-served basis as places are limited.
-Group child minding for children 3-12 years is available between 10.30pm and 1am only, for a fee.
+Use of Kids Clubs requires daily registration and entry is on a first-come-first-served basis as places are limited.
+Group child minding for children 2-12 years is available between 10.30pm and 1am only, for a fee.

 Without the necessary passport, visas and/or vaccinations, local authorities may deny you boarding, prevent you from going ashore, issue a fine or deny the ship entry into the port.
 It is also your responsibility to ensure you have all the necessary documentation which permits you to travel.

-For domestic cruises (cruises that do not visit a foreign port), a valid passport or government issued photo identification is required (Queensland ‘Adult Proof of Age Card’ will be accepted, however the older version of Queensland ‘Card 18+’ will not be accepted).
+For domestic cruises departing an Australian port that do not visit an international port, and for domestic cruises departing a New Zealand port that do not visit an international port, a valid passport or government issued photo identification is required.
+Accepted forms of government issued photo identification includes drivers licences, proof of age cards (Queensland ‘Adult Proof of Age Card’ will be accepted, however the older version of Queensland ‘Card 18+’ will not be accepted) and Government ID cards.
 For Australian domestic cruises, a current Medicare card can be used for guests under 18 years of age.
 For New Zealand domestic cruises, an original or certified copy of the child’s birth certificate or a school pass with photo will be accepted for guests under 18 years of age.

 Please make sure that all valuable and important items, such as jewellery, medicines, fragile items, and camera/computer/electrical equipment are carried in your hand luggage and not packed in your main luggage/suitcase or left unsecured in your room or elsewhere onboard ship.
 Once onboard, all valuables and important items should be stored in your in-room safe.